An offer you can refuse.

 It is important to make youngsters realise that the definition of sexual abuse includes a variety of aggressive behaviours – some harder for the victim to identify than others – from stalking, indecent exposure, sexting, voyeurism, sex trafficking and exploitation to indecent assault.
 All these are never about obtaining sexual intercourse per se, but about the perpetrator viciously exercising his or her control, power and dominance over the victim, research says.

 Because victims are most likely to be assaulted by someone they know and trust, perhaps even like and love, it is harder for them to promptly react, according to an evolutionary behavioural trait dubbed the ‘lizard effect’, so they end up blaming themselves later, spiralling into self-destructive behaviour to deal with emotional pain – if they survive the physical pain, as a worrying percentage of rapes and gang-rapes result into manslaughter or homicide.
+Victims who want to put an end to this cycle and report their offenders, can rely on the expertise of professionals from firms like Mike Morse to back them up in the legal process.

 Most survivors don’t speak up for fear of retaliation or ridicule, and allow themselves to give in to self-blame which may lead to withdrawal, self-harm, depression, and ultimately suicide.